hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 - Roster Submission: App will trigger roster submission by setting the `Roster` object in the `PlatformState` API.
 - Roster Validation: The submitted roster is validated and hashed, if valid, and the hash is not already in the state.
-- Roster Storage: The Roster is stored in the State as a map of Roster Hash to Roster.
-A reference to the candidate roster's hash is also stored in the
+- Roster Storage: The Roster is stored in the State as a States API map of Roster Hash to Roster.
+A reference to the candidate roster's hash is also stored in the `RosterState` singleton object.
-  `RosterState` object.
 - Roster Adoption: The candidate roster is always adopted on the next software upgrade.
 - Roster Replacement: If a new candidate roster is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the previous.